-The line of the Grand Canal (RMP GA101-007--- and RMP GA109-054---) and a holy well (RMP GA109-008---) should be avoided by the rehabilitation works (see Table 4).
+The line of the Grand Canal (RMP GA101-007--- and RMP GA109-054---) and a holy well (RMP GA109-008---) should be avoided by the rehabilitation works with a 20m buffer (see Table 5).
 Note the Grand Canal RMP GA101-007--- and RMP GA109-054--- extends through the whole length of Kilmacshane Bog and its location is marked in Fig 1 with a thick black outline numbered 7.
+There are several archaeological finds known from the bog.
 Should any previously unknown archaeological material be uncovered during the rehabilitation works, it should also be avoided and reported to the Bord na Móna Archaeological Liaison Officer and the National Museum of Ireland.